seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 Let him alone, for I remember now
-How he’s employ’d: he shall in time be ready.
+How he's employ'd: he shall in time be ready.
 Go with me to my tent; where you shall see
 How hardly I was drawn into this war;
 How calm and gentle I proceeded still